dappnode/DAppNodeDocs/docs/user/access-your-dappnode/vpn/overview.md

 - **Remote Access**: Connecting to your Dappnode from a different network or location.
 This is one of the major advantages of using a VPN.

 :::info
 VPN provides a balance of security, versatility, and remote access capability.
-You can choose the VPN technology that best suits your needs and preferences, both fufill the requirements of most users.
+You can choose the VPN technology that best suits your needs and preferences, both fulfill the requirements of most users.
 :::